 Loyal diners, staff, contractors, and even family might be afraid to tell the owner or manager about the odor issue because they don’t want to insult them or they think the owner must know about it, when in reality, the owner is nose-blind to the smell.

-Customers will slowly stop coming to a restaurant as these warning signals are picked up.
-They will most likely not even know why they do not like going to this food establishment anymore if the odor is very slight but there body is subconsciously telling them to stay away, there is danger here!
+Customers will slowly stop coming to a restaurant as they pick up on these odorous warning signals.
+They will most likely not even know why they do not like going to this food establishment anymore if the odor is very slight but their body is subconsciously telling them to stay away.
 This warning signal has been in our DNA since the beginning of time to keep us healthy.

-Since I have worked in pest control my entire life I can sometimes walk into a building, apartment, home, or restaurant and immediately tell if they have a rodent, bedbug or roach problem by the smell I pick up.
-I would tell this to people and they would think I have lost my mind until I prove it.
-I have proved it over and over.
-Some of my technicians with many years of experience can also do the same.
+I’ve worked in pest control my entire life.
+When I walk into a building, apartment, home, or restaurant I immediately know if there’s a rodent, bedbug, or roach problem by the smell.
+When I share this information, most people don’t believe me until I prove it.
+And I have proven it over and over.
+Some of my technicians with many years of experience can do the same.